-Our furnished apartment in Cuenca's El Centro:
+Our furnished apartment in Cuenca's El Centro

 The master bedroom

 That's one of the bad things about living in Ecuador: Quality sheets are ridiculously expensive, and the cheaper ones are uncomfortable because they get those little pills (balls) all over them.
-So if you plan to move to Ecuador, buy your sheets before you come.
-Same thing with the towels, if you like them thick and fluffy.
+So if you plan to move to Ecuador, buy high quality sheets beforehand.

 Ecuadorian bedrooms have no closets.
 Instead, one wall is lined with cabinets and lots of drawers.
-I think that's more than enough storage room for any couple.
+Unless one of you is a fashionista, I think that's more than enough storage room for any couple.

-Notice the cable running across the floor?
+Did you notice the cable running across the floor?
 It supplies the cable signal for the TVs in the two apartments on this floor.
 That silver thing is the signal splitter.

 The second bedroom (aka “the guest room”)

-Oh, my goodness, the spirit in this apartment is so different from our previous apartment in Gringolandia!
+Oh, my goodness!
+The spirit in this apartment is so different from our previous apartment in Gringolandia!
 Unlike the guards in that lobby who barely acknowledged our passage, our Ecuadorian landlady always greets me with a smile and a kiss when I see her.
 “Holá, como va?”
 (I'm not saying that I would have liked to be kissed by all those guards.
 But you know what I mean.)

 My heart melts every time I see Mathias, Veronica's little, adorable-but-shy 2-year-old, hide behind her and wave at me.
 I don't remember seeing any kids at the other place in Gringolandia.
 Ever.